typelevel/typelevel.github.com/posts/2017-05-02-io-monad-for-cats.md

 If this weren't the case, then we would be in trouble when trying to construct examples like the Haskell one from earlier.
 But there is an implication here that is quite profound: `IO` cannot eagerly evaluate its effects, and similarly cannot memoize its results!
 If `IO` were to eagerly evaluate or to memoize, then we could no longer replace references to the expression with the expression itself, since that would result in a *different* `IO` instance to be evaluated separately.

-This is precisely why `scala.concurrent.Future` is *not* a suitable type for encapsulating effects in this way: it isn't referentially transparent!  `Future` evaluates eagerly (sort of, see below) and memoizes its results, meaning that a `println` inside of a given `Future` will only evaluate *once*, even if the `Future` is sequenced multiple times.
-This in turn means that `val x = Future(...); x; x` is not the same as `Future(...); Future(...)`, which is the very definition of a violation of referential transparency.
+This is precisely why `scala.concurrent.Future` is *not* a suitable type for encapsulating effects in this way: constructing a `Future` that will eventually side-effect is itself a side-effect!  `Future` evaluates eagerly (sort of, see below) and memoizes its results, meaning that a `println` inside of a given `Future` will only evaluate *once*, even if the `Future` is sequenced multiple times.
+This in turn means that `val x = Future(...); f(x, x)` is not the same program as `f(Future(...), Future(...))`, which is the very definition of a violation of referential transparency.

 Coming back to `IO`…  If `program` does not evaluate eagerly, then clearly there must be some mechanism for asking it to evaluate.
 After all, Scala is not like Haskell: we don't return a value of type `IO[Unit]` from our `main` function.  `IO` provides an FFI of sorts for wrapping side-effecting code into pure `IO` values, so it must also provide an FFI for going in the opposite direction: taking a pure `IO` value and evaluating its constituent actions as side-effects.